 - Seasonings: Paprika, chili powder, and salt are used for seasonings.
 You can alter it according to your taste.

-How to Make This One-Pan Prawns and Rice?
+How to Make Shrimp And Rice?

 - Add in the chopped red pepper and tomatoes (add three tablespoons of water if the tomatoes are so dry).

-- Add in the rice, stir, and then add vegetable broth, paprika, chili powder, peas, and prawn.
+- Add in the rice, stir, and then add vegetable broth, paprika, chili powder, peas, and shrimp.
 Bring everything to a boil, then lower the heat and let it simmer for 10-15 minutes or until the rice is fully cooked.

 - Garnish with some chopped parsley and a squeeze of lemon, then serve.

-Top Tips
+Top Tips!

 - You can use any spices available at hand or according to your taste for seasoning.
-If you are on a diet, you can even skip adding spices.

-Recipe Variations
+Some Variations

 - You can use chicken broth instead of vegetable broth if you are not a vegetarian and love chicken.